ICSResearch/TrapAttention/README.md

 ```text
 Google Drive: https://drive.google.com/drive/folders/1kIXg9UP0cVWUq_7Pq20JT9_RyR-PjvkS?usp=sharing
 ```
+# 🧰 Environment
-# 🧰 Environment• Python 3.8• PyTorch 1.7.1 (or greater, as long as compatible)
+Python 3.8• PyTorch 1.7.1 (or greater, as long as compatible) (You may install other dependencies per requirements.txt in the repo.)
-(You may install other dependencies per requirements.txt in the repo.)▶️ Usage / Quick StartClone the repo, download the checkpoint, and run as follows (for example):
+# ▶️ Usage / Quick Start
+Clone the repo, download the checkpoint, and run as follows (for example):
 ```bash
 git clone https://github.com/ICSResearch/TrapAttention.git
 cd TrapAttention